juliendenize/m2-bdma-resources/README.md

 2. Convolutional Neural Networks

-Implementation and usage of CNN Networks on the CIFAR10 dataset.
+Implementation and usage of CNN on the CIFAR10 dataset.

 Usage of data augmentations.